Aasfga/Jacknet/README.md

 **Jacknet** is based on ethernet frame.
 It can send data with amazing speed 32b/s!

 # Tests
 **Jacknet** wave creator was tested on satori.
-Conversion functions were tested by using unittests.
+Unit tests were used to test conversion functions.
 Whole app was tested by our most valuable employee.

 # Examples